 A: In German, it’s spelled “knackwurst,” which comes from “knacken” (meaning “to snap or crack”)—a reference to the unbeatable snap of the casing when you take a bite.
 “The texture alone is wonderful,” says Chef Gutenbrunner.
-“You can even just warm up some knockwurst and enjoy that snap with a spicy or sweet mustard.”
+“You can even just warm up the sausage up and enjoy that snap with a spicy or sweet mustard.”

 Q: Anything else?

 A: Chef Gutenbrunner wants you to know that when it comes to making knockwurst or any sausage, the key is quality meat.
 “It matters what you put into the casing,” he says.
 “It matters what we eat, what animal it came from, how that animal was raised.”